-It should be noted that residents of most countries (including UK and the USA) require a visa in order to travel to Azerbaijan.
+It should be noted that residents of most countries (including the UK and the USA) require a visa in order to travel to Azerbaijan.
 Check your country’s government travel advice to see if this is applicable to you.

-Up until recently, it was quite tricky to get a visa for travel in Azerbaijan but fortunately the process has become easier over the last two years.
+Up until recently, it was quite tricky to get a visa for travel in Azerbaijan.
+However, fortunately, the process has become easier over the last two years.

-The difference though, is that they will charge you three times the price.
+The difference though is that they will charge you three times the price.
 Applying for an Azerbaijan visa is straightforward and you don’t need the help of a third party.

 Official Azerbaijan visa site – Evisa.gov.az